tanzimsiamm/simple-redux-doc/README.md

-# Redux and RTK Query Explained (Updated for Current Version)
+# Redux and RTK Query

 Redux and RTK Query are powerful tools for managing state and data fetching in React applications.
 Below is a detailed explanation with examples, updated for the current version of Redux (Redux Toolkit).